htbrown/htbr.me/README.md

 If you're happy with your settings, run `node .` in the terminal used before and it should boot up.
 Navigate to hostname:port to access the URL shortener.

 Your port is found in your config.js file.
 You can change it if you wish.

+## Modification

+Logos etc. can be modified.
+Please see the `static/img` folder for images you can change.
+If you would like to modify the CSS, please see the `static/css` folder.
+Bulma is used for the framework.

+Please see the LICENSE file for more information on modification etc.